perpetualCreations/dotfiles/README.md

 - We then give `chmod_scripts` executable permissions for all user groups.
 - Finally, we run `chmod_scripts` to give all scripts in the `.scripts` directory executable permissions.

+To customize which modules to load or not load, simply remove the associated directory before running `stow_all`.
+`stow_all` may fail if dotfiles already exist in the target directory.

+Please note, as mentioned in the second stop, the `stow`-based installation method creates symbolic links.
+Don't delete the dotfiles repository directory, this'll take the actual configurations with it when removed.

+### Arch-Specific
 You may additionally want to run `.scripts/pkglist_hook` and `.scripts/nvidia_hook` to create `pacman` hooks for,

 - Creating a list of installed packages, written to file `/etc/pkglist.txt`, every time packages are installed/removed.